drewburr/3D_Pinball_Game/Guide/Scoreboard.md

-# VI.
-Scoreboard
+# Scoreboard

 The Scoreboard takes up the right side of the game window or screen (full screen mode).
 It is where information about the game is displayed.
 The Scoreboard is comprised of a number of displays (panes) which show different information.

 ## Ball Pane
 - Small box at the top right.